-The "foreclosure wave" many predicted at the end of last year is beginning to look more like a drought, as foreclosure sales dropped significantly in February.
+The "foreclosure wave" many predicted at the end of last year is beginning to look more like drought, as foreclosure sales dropped significantly in February.
 Although sales to 3rd Parties, typically investors, were down month-over-month, as a percentage of all sales 3rd Parties purchased a record 37.6 percent of foreclosures, up from 20.3 percent a year earlier, and just 2.2 percent in February 2008.

 Unlike years past, February's drop in sales was not due to the short month.
-Thanks to the Leap Year, California had only one less business day than usual in February (because of the Abraham Lincoln's birthday observation).
-The other states do not observe Lincoln’s birthday, and so had the same number of business days as other months.
+Thanks to the Leap Year, California had only one less business day than usual in February (because of Abraham Lincoln's birthday observation).
+The other states do not observe Lincoln’s birthday, and thus had the same number of business days as other months.

 “Government intervention into the foreclosure crisis has clearly succeeded in slowing foreclosures.
 Unfortunately, it has also largely failed to deal with the real problem—negative equity.
-While principal balance reductions and short sales are friendlier than foreclosures for eliminating negative equity, foreclosures are an extremely effective, if perhaps crude, cure as well.”
+While principal balance reductions and short sales are friendlier than foreclosures for eliminating negative equity, foreclosures are extremely effective, if perhaps crude, cure as well.”
 Stated Sean O'Toole, Founder & CEO of ForeclosureRadar.
 “While I believe banks should be strongly encouraged to work with homeowners who fall behind, there will be uncooperative homeowners.
-Passing laws to essentially eliminate foreclosures, as they appear to have accomplished in Nevada, and are now contemplating with similar draconian measures in California, is likely to do more harm then good.
+Passing laws to essentially eliminate foreclosures, as they appear to have accomplished in Nevada, and are now contemplating with similar draconian measures in California, is likely to do more harm than good.
 The pendulum of regulation is once again swinging too far.”